 The needs of youth leaving Children’s Aid Society care are complex and interconnected.
 At the age of 18, these youth must assume responsibility for their own health and well-being, relationships, employment, housing, education, and building connections within their communities.
 Many youth also face the challenge of transitioning to adult support systems, including health and mental health, and social services systems.
 Some of these youth may lack the knowledge and skills to identify and navigate these service systems.
-In some cases it is even more complex for Aboriginal Youth Leaving Care
+In some cases it is even more complex for Indigenous youth leaving care.

 Youth leaving the care of CAS or formal customary care are more likely to achieve improved outcomes when they are provided with supports and guidance.
-This is true for Aboriginal Youth as well.
+This is true for Indigenous youth as well.

 Specifically, the YITW will:

 - Ensure that program eligibility criteria are met.

 - Help eligible youth develop and achieve the goals they have set for themselves through the program.